We Help Prostate Cancer Survivors Get Life Insurance

 - PSA Level – Pre-treatment and Post-treatment PSA levels are needed.
 Life insurance companies look for PSA levels less than 20 at time of diagnosis, and there are some niche programs offering better deals for PSA levels of 10 or less at time of diagnosis.

 - Prostate Cancer Stage – Prostate cancer is assigned a staging number based on the size and spread of prostate cancer.
-Stage 1 and Stage 2 prostate cancers receive the most favorable underwriting.
+Stage 1 and Stage 2 cancers receive the most favorable underwriting.
 Life insurance may be available for Stage 3a prostate cancers after a postpone period.

 - Gleason Score – The gleason score measures the aggressiveness of your prostate cancer.
 Gleason Scores of 6 are the most ideal.
 Gleason scores of 7 may include a flat extra expense depending on the length of time since completion of treatment and the age of the insured.
 It is very difficult to obtain life insurance for a Gleason Score of 8 or greater, with long postpone periods of 5 years or greater after the completion of treatment.
 Guaranteed issue life insurance is the only option available for stage 4 prostate cancers.

-- Prostate Cancer Treatment -The type of prostate cancer treatment you had is a major factor in determining the availability and pricing of life insurance.
+- Prostate Cancer Treatment -The type of cancer treatment you received is a major factor in determining the availability and pricing of life insurance.
 Life insurance underwriters are more aggressive with offers when treatment was a radical prostatectomy.
 If radiation was the treatment method, there may be a longer postpone period before coverage is available.
 Active surveillance/watch & wait cases depend on all of the above factors.

 How Do We Know What We Know About Prostate Cancer Life Insurance?